JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 ### How to change the sheet names?

-You must edit the formulas on "get_param".
+You must edit almost all of the formulas on the "get_param" sheet.
 Replace the default sheet names ("sample_log", "iu_param"table") with new names.\